Table Of Contents

 When I first saw their range of hand tools and safety equipment I was excited as I thought there’s another company providing high-quality tools and equipment along the lines of their power tools.

-Others obviously thought so too as the DeWalt Knee Pads with gel inserts shot to all-time high sales figures and becoming one of the most purchased pairs of Knee Pads on Amazon.
+Others obviously thought so too as the DeWalt Knee Pads with gel inserts shot to all-time high sales figures and becoming one of the most purchased pairs of Knee Pads at Amazon.

 Everyone from homeowners using them for ten minutes at a time to professional tiler layers and concrete workers to gardeners were snapping the things up like they were the knee pad nirvana.